MahsaPaknezhad/ImageToText_Similarity/README.md

 - ```image_captions.jpg```: This figure visualises each image-caption pair and their measured similarity.
 - ```similarity_matrix.jpg```: This figure shows similarity between all possible image-caption pairs in the input CSV file.

 These figures are provided below for the reader's conveniece.
-The first figure shows each image, its corresponding caption and the measured cosine similarity between the pair.
+The first figure shows each image, its corresponding caption and the measured cosine similarity between the image-caption pair.

 ![ImageCaptionPairs](assets/image_captions.jpg)